mantczakaus/ont_amplicon/README.md

 ### Blast search outputs
 The files are located under the Sample_name/04_megablast folder.
 If the target gene is COI, then the consensuses will first be mapped to a cyctochrome oxidase I database and based on the strandedness of the blast results, consensuses will be reverse complemented where required.
-All consensuses will be saved in **Sample_name/04_megablast/Sample_name_final_polished_consensus_rc.fasta**.
+All consensuses will be saved in the **Sample_name/04_megablast/Sample_name_final_polished_consensus_rc.fasta** file.
 All consensuses are then blasted against NCBI.
-If at least one consensus returns a blast hit, this will be captured in the **Sample_name/04_megablast/Sample_name_final_blast_status.txt** file.
+The outcome of the blast search will be captured in the **Sample_name/04_megablast/Sample_name_final_blast_status.txt** file (e.g. if at least one consensus returned a blast hit, it will display 'passed', if no consensuses returned a blast hit, it will display 'failed').

 The 10 top hits derived for each contig are listed in the file **SampleName/04_megablast/SampleName_final_polished_consensus_megablast_top_10_hits.txt**.
 This file contains the following 26 columns:
 ```
 - qseqid => query or source (gene) sequence id